leonardojo/ggPlantmap/README.md

 Not at all. ggPlantmap can also be used to produce many other type of plots.
 Essentially anything that you can trace, you can create!
 Be creative!
-We hope to build a community where people explore the usage of ggPlantmap for the communication of Plant science.
+I hope to build a community where people explore the usage of ggPlantmap for the communication of Plant science.

 <img src="man/figures/README-Slide4.PNG" align="center" width="1000"/><br />